 The main outdoor attractions of Sullivan County are in Worlds End State Park and Loyalsock State Forest.
-Here, waterfalls such as Dry Run Falls, Mill Creek Falls, and Dutchman Falls cascade down mountainsides, and rocky outcroppings provide commanding views over the hidden valleys.
+Here, waterfalls such as Dry Run Falls, Angel Falls, Cottonwood Falls, and Dutchman Falls cascade down mountainsides, and rocky outcroppings provide commanding views over the hidden valleys.

 In addition to waterfalls, hikers enjoy the 59-mile Loyalsock Trail, anglers take to the waters of the Loyalsock Creek, and history lovers enjoy the scenic roads between Sullivan County’s covered bridges.

 Erie might not have the mountains that exist in much of the rest of the state, but this northwestern Pennsylvania county is the best destination in Pennsylvania for beach lovers.
 In fact, Erie County is home to more than 75 miles of coastline along Lake Erie.